LLM-Driven Cost-Effective Requirements Change Impact Analysis: Approach

 \subsubsection{\textbf{Step 4: Filtering Step}}

 Following the refinement step, we obtain the impact set corresponding to the change rationale, along with justifications for selecting each requirement.
 At this step, the generated impact set can be presented to a requirements analyst for review.
-We further propose the following algorithm to reduce the false positives in the impact set: \sectopic{Ranking Phase:} In this phase, the LLM is prompted to rank the requirements within the impact set according to the level of confidence it believes they are impacted.
+We further propose the following algorithm to reduce the false positives in the impact set: \sectopic{Ranking Phase:} In this phase, the LLM is prompted to rank the requirements within the impact set according to its confidence in their impact.
 To facilitate this, the model is provided with the change rationale, the full text of each requirement, and the LLM-generated reasoning used to select them.
 Presenting this contextual information encourages reflection on prior decisions and supports a critical reassessment of outputs.
 This process enables the LLM to reorder the impact set based on a more thorough evaluation of relevance and confidence, ultimately enhancing the prioritization of requirements for further analysis.
 Below, we present the prompt we utilize to get the rank list: